smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/02-Join-the-tables/README.md

 ## Background & Objectives

 Now we are going to dive into `JOIN` queries to read data from multiple tables.
-Again [this picture](http://stackoverflow.com/questions/17946221/sql-join-and-different-types-of-joins) on `JOIN` queries is really helpful.
+Again, [this picture](http://stackoverflow.com/questions/17946221/sql-join-and-different-types-of-joins) on `JOIN` queries is really helpful.

 ## Specs